Video game addiction

 When you constantly trigger the release of dopamine, the brain adjusts the way it works.

-This will mean, in time, you will need more and more dopamine to have the same effect as when you started using.
+In time, you will need more and more dopamine to have the same effect as when you started using.

 This means that whereas you played for 30 minutes to get a rush, you now have to play all night.